Astragalus scaphoides

 Astragalus scaphoides, the bitterroot milkvetch, is a flowering plant in the family Fabaceae, the third-largest plant family in the world.
-It is found only in a small area of southwest Montana and adjacent parts of Idaho.
+It is found only in a small area of southwest Montana and adjacent parts of Idaho and as far west as Prineville, Oregon.
 It grows on shallow, south-facing slopes, in semi-arid sage scrub.

-Astragalus scaphoides is a perennial herbaceous plant, with pinnate leaves.
-The pale yellow flowers open in May and are visited by several species of bumblebees and solitary bees, including species from the genera Osmia and Anthophora.
+Astragalus scaphoides is a perennial herbaceous plant with pinnate leaves.
+The pale yellow flowers open in May and are visited by several species of bumblebees and solitary bees, including those from the genera Osmia and Anthophora.

-Plants can be found near Lemhi Pass on the Montana-Idaho border, and near Bannack State Park in Montana.
+Plants can be found near Lemhi Pass on the Montana-Idaho border, as well as Bannack State Park in Montana.

 Plants tend to flower in alternate years, similar to mast years in grasses and trees.